kumari-nishu/covid-19-prediction/README.md

-# covid-19-prediction
+# COVID-19 Data Challenge - Time Series
-A time series model to predict the number of new cases, recovered patients, and deaths on May 1, 2020 using past data.
+A time series model to predict the number of new cases, recovered patients, and deaths on May 1, 2020.